v8/v8.dev/src/docs/Memory-Leaks.md

-_**(from Ulan's email)**_
+---
+title: 'Investigating memory leaks'
+---

-If you're investigating a memory leak and wonder why an object is not garbage collected, you can now use `%DebugTrackRetainingPath(object)` to print the actual retaining path of the object on each GC.
+If you’re investigating a memory leak and wonder why an object is not garbage-collected, you can use `%DebugTrackRetainingPath(object)` to print the actual retaining path of the object on each GC.

 This requires `--allow-natives-syntax --track-retaining-path` run-time flags and works both in release and debug modes.
 More info in the CL description.